friari/rails_assessment/README.md

 #### Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).

 CouchSurfing is a Web Application with similar data structure to our application.
 It allows users to sign up and become a host, like Entertrainer signing up and become a trainer.
 You can host couches which will become listed on their Application for users to see, which is similar to trainers being listed once they become trainers on our site.

+In more general terms, anything application that serves as a two sided marketplace, such as:
+* Ebay
+* Gumtree
+* AirBnB